data-ui

 If you aim to develop solid, dependable, performant, maintainable, database-backed, ready-to-deploy applications that include full support for Role-Based Access Control (RBAC), and you want a deterministic development process (no countless iterations with an AI only to have to fix the difficult problems yourself in the end), then Data UI is your friend.

-Data UI is a Common Lisp system that takes a simple nested plist model and will compile it into a full production-ready data application:
+Data UI is a Common Lisp system that takes a simple nested plist model and compiles it into a full, production-ready data application:

 Core Philosophy